Jackson Theft Crime Attorney

 Theft crimes involve the taking of another’s personal property or money without their permission.
 The penalties associated with a theft charge are dependent upon factors such as the value of the stolen property or whether a firearm was present during the theft.
 If you have been accused of a theft crime, it is crucial that you have an aggressive Jackson, TN theft defense attorney in your corner.

-At theLaw Office of Marcus A. Lipham, our Jackson theft crimes lawyer has experience fighting for the rights and freedom of alleged criminals.
+At theLaw Offices of Marcus A. Lipham, our Jackson theft crimes lawyer has experience fighting for the rights and freedom of alleged criminals.
 Regardless of the exact charges against you, our professional legal team can work to help you avoid incarceration and significant fines.

 Types of Theft Crimes in Tennessee